 Swift School prepares students with dyslexia and related language-based learning differences to be successful in life.
-That means succeeding in the face of whatever life throws at them, including a global pandemic.
-In the 2020-21 school year, Swift will provide the highest quality education available for children with language-based learning differences and will deliver that education in as safe a manner as possible.
-The School’s faculty and staff have reviewed their experiences from remote learning in the Spring 2020 semester; conducted research on best practices; and considered the input of parents, students, teachers and health experts—all to craft plans that will ensure students’ continued academic and social-emotional growth as the Swift community faces this public health crisis together.
+That phrase means succeeding in the face of whatever life throws at them, including the COVID-19 pandemic.
+Swift School will provide the highest quality education available for children with language-based learning differences and will deliver that education in as safe a manner as possible.

 Swift School is operating under the following assumptions:

 - The vaccination eligibility of everyone on Swift School's campus has allowed us to move to a mask-optional status